bryanpaget/bryanpaget.github.io/src/posts/ottawa.md

 ---
 title: Ottawa
-description: One of the biggest challenges facing Ottawa in recent years has been its problem with corruption.
+description: Ottawa is the capital city of Canada, located in the province of Ontario.
+It is home to many of the country's national institutions, including the Parliament of Canada, the Supreme Court of Canada, and many government departments and agencies.
+One of the biggest challenges facing Ottawa in recent years has been its problem with corruption.
-date: 2021-02-03
+date: 2014-09-03
 tags:
   - posts
 layout: layouts/post.njk